chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Architecture Redesign

+> Could you walk me through the key decisions you made during that process?

+At Toyou Feiji Electronics, our centralized storage management platform had no clear separation between frontend and backend, making it difficult to scale and maintain.

+As a senior frontend developer, my task was to lead the redesign and implementation of a new, completely decoupled frontend architecture.

+My first key decision was selecting Vue.js with TypeScript.
+I chose Vue.js and TypeScript for performance and type-safety, implementing a modular, component-based structure to enhance maintainability.

+I established a standard code review process that ensured code quality.

+As a result, I created a scalable, type-safe system that reduced bugs and improved team productivity, enabling independent frontend and backend development for faster iterations.

-> You mentioned in your resume and just now that you led the technical architecture for a platform redesign using Vue.js and TypeScript.
-Could you walk me through the key decisions you made during that process?
-What were the main challenges, and how did you ensure the new architecture was scalable and maintainable?
+ > What were the main challenges, and how did you ensure the new architecture was scalable and maintainable?

+The main challenge was we couldn't risk a complete system replacement all at once.
+So, I planned a phased migration.
+We used a reverse proxy to direct traffic for specific routes to the new Vue application, while legacy pages were still served by the old system.
+This minimized risk and allowed us to iterate based on user feedback.

+### Vue vs React

+> How would you decide which framework, Vue or React, to use?
+What are the key technical trade-offs you would consider?

+The choice between React and Vue.js really depends on several factors.
+From a technical standpoint, React offers more flexibility and has a larger ecosystem, but Vue provides a gentler learning curve and clearer structure out of the box.

+React's component architecture offers more control, but Vue's template syntax can speed up development.
+React has better TypeScript support, while Vue offers simpler state management.

+For team considerations, I'd lean toward Vue.js for this project because it's easier to maintain consistent code style across teams, especially with less experienced developers.
+The structured approach reduces the need for extensive code reviews compared to React's flexibility, which can sometimes lead to inconsistent patterns.

+That said, if the existing codebase or team expertise heavily favors React, that would be the practical choice.

 ## Questions